Esri/arcgis-runtime-samples-android/java/viewshed-geoprocessing/README.md

 # Viewshed Geoprocessing
-Demonstrates how to calculate a viewshed using a geoprocessing service.
+Calculate a viewshed using a geoprocessing service.

 ![Viewshed Geoprocessing](viewshed-geoprocessing.png)